awsdocs/aws-iot-docs/developerguide/iot-sql-functions.md

 ## trim\(String\)<a name="iot-func-trim"></a>

-Removes all leading and trailing whitespace from the provided `String`\.
-Supported by SQL version 2015\-10\-8 and later\.
+Removes all leading and trailing white space from the provided `String`\.
+Supported by SQL version 2015\-10\-08 and later\.

 Example: